 The hardware and software requirements for this seminar are described on our OSR Seminar Laptop Setup Requirements page.

-If you have any questions regarding the required configuration, or it is not possible for you to provide a suitable laptop, don’t hesitate to get in contact with our seminar team: seminars at osr.com.
+If you have any questions regarding the required configuration don’t hesitate to get in contact with our seminar team: seminars at osr.com.
 We’ll be happy to help.

 Welcome remarks, seminar goals and objectives.